To be eligible for enrollment into the program of anesthesia, an applicant must:

 Applicants will not be considered if they have been previously rejected by the admissions committee, wait listed twice by the admissions committee or previously enrolled in a nurse anesthesia program.
 Appointments to the program are recommended by the admissions committee and approved by the Directors of the School of Nurse Anesthesia.
-Notification of admission is done in late November for entry to practice applicants.
+Notification of admission will be sent in mid-October for entry to practice applicants.
 Post-Master’s CRNA applicants will be notified of admission in late June.

 Factors considered in the selection process are academic achievement; (a minimum 3.00 grade point average is required with a strong performance in the sciences), clinical experience, career motivation, character and other personal traits indicative of success in the program, and dedication to a career in nurse anesthesia.
 Acceptance is contingent upon satisfactory evidence of the above requirements, as well as three letters of recommendation:

 Early action may be considered by the admissions committee at the request of the applicant.
 Applicants for early action consideration must have a GPA of 3.7 or greater, a core science GPA of 3.3 or greater and a strong desire to attend the Yale New Haven Hospital School of Nurse Anesthesia as their first choice.
 Admission notification will be no later than two weeks from the time of the personal interview.
 Upon acceptance, the applicant will be required to pay the $3,500 non-refundable commitment fee within a week of notification.
 If the admissions committee does not approve the early action, the candidate will have their application reviewed with the other candidates at the regular admissions meeting.